Auburn Bulletin 2024-2025

 • KENSLER, LISA A., Emily R. & Gerald S. Leischuck Endowed Professor for Educational Leadership

-• MARSHALL, DAVID, Assistant Professor
+• MARSHALL, DAVID, Associate Professor

-• MURRAH, WILLIAM, Associate Professor
+• MURRAH, WILLIAM, Department Head and Associate Professor

 • PARHAM, ALFRED, Assistant Clinical Professor

-• PENDOLA, ANDREW M., Assistant Professor
+• PENDOLA, ANDREW M., Associate Professor

-• SALISBURY-GLENNON, JILL D., Associate Professor
+• SALISBURY-GLENNON, JILL D., Professor

-• SERAFINI, AMY M., Assistant Professor
+• SERAFINI, AMY M., Associate Professor

 • STROM, PARIS S., Professor